Nationals vs. Royals Player Props Betting Odds

-Sportsbooks have set player props for Vinnie Pasquantino, Lane Thomas and others when the Kansas City Royals host the Washington Nationals at Kauffman Stadium on Friday at 8:10 PM ET.
+The Kansas City Royals host the Washington Nationals at Kauffman Stadium on Saturday at 4:10 PM ET.
+Those looking to place a player prop wager can find odds on Vinnie Pasquantino, Lane Thomas and others in this contest.

 Bet on this matchup or its props with DraftKings!